 Stepping Up for Your Life

 The best way to push through when reality hits is by stepping up.
 Not just stepping up to check off all of the things you learned in treatment, but stepping up for your life.
 If it seems boring, push yourself.
 Stretch and find new goals or skills to keep you on your toes.
 If it seems hard, it will be.
 However if life seems hard and you decide that it is challenging instead, then you are stepping up.
 You always have control over not only your mental health but your perspective.
 You also control your desire, your dedication, and all of the things that determine whether or not you enjoy this ride called life.

 Your mental health does not always need to be magical.
 There is magic in your continued desire and efforts to be mentally healthy.
 When life gets hard, even if it is just because it is no longer exciting or new, you have control over your reaction to everything in your life.
 You also have control over your attitude… will you be checking off your lists of things to do?
 Or will you be stepping up and getting into the driver’s seat of your mental health?
 The choice is yours.
 You can face the struggles and conquer your obstacles.
 You have the tools, now it is your life.

-Remember the skills you gained at Potomac Programs.
+Remember the skills you gained at Embark Behavioral Health.
 For questions call 1-855-809-0409.
 If life gets tough, you can take it head-on by stepping up.